 The best way to find out is to get started.
-Using a pedometer, fitness tracker, or smart phone app, track your walking distance daily to establish a baseline.
-The number of steps will most likely be lower than 10,000 per day If you have an active lifestyle, your benchmark may be above 10,000 steps.
+Using a pedometer, fitness tracker, or smart phone app, track your steps on a daily basis to establish a baseline.
+The number of steps will most likely be lower than 10,000 per day, but if you have an active lifestyle, your benchmark may be higher.

 Set mini fitness goals

 Gradually, your stamina will increase.
-Even better, exercises like walking are low-impact and can reduce the risk of heart disease, diabetes and other cardiovascular-related illnesses.
+Exercises like walking are low-impact and can reduce the risk of heart disease, diabetes and other cardiovascular-related illnesses.

 Being fit has a pleasant side effect: weight loss.
 In the U.S., 66.3 percent of adults are overweight or obese.
 To keep from becoming a statistic, you must burn more calories than you consume.

-Consider this simple equation: One pound equals 3500 calories; 10,000 steps burns 400 calories or more, depending on how fast your walk.
+Consider this simple equation: One pound equals 3,500 calories; 10,000 steps burns 400 calories or more, depending on how fast you walk.
 If you work your way to 10,000 steps a day, you can lose a half pound in a week.

 Use the 10,000 steps rule to get up and off the couch, then increase your activity as your stamina and fitness level allows.

 “The benefits of walking include having better cardiovascular health, burning calories and enjoying the world instead of staying in your room watching TV,” says Caroline Park, LVN, primary care patient coordinator at Keck Medicine of USC.